The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Conclusions and outlook

 We hope to report on some of these open questions in the near future.

 \acknowledgments

 We thank Henry Stubbs for helpful correspondence on the astrophysical constraints on large extra dimensions, and Bruno Bento and Joaquim Gomes for useful discussions.
+We are also grateful to Carlo Angelantonj, Miguel Montero, Cliff Burgess and Fernando Quevedo for comments on the first version of this paper.
 The work of SLP is partially funded by STFC grant ST/X000699/1.
 MS was funded by a H.G.
 Baggs Fellowship, University of Liverpool.